matt-duyst/Yale-Masters-Thesis/README.md

 This study aims to address gaps in understanding the spatiotemporal dynamics of urbanization, agriculture, and CH<sub>4</sub> emissions in the YRD by pursuing the following objectives:

-- #### Urbanization Dynamics
-  Quantify and characterize the spatiotemporal evolution of urban boundaries across the YRD over two decades (2000, 2010, 2018) using Landsat imagery composites and Global Artificial Impervious Area (GAIA) data.
+- **Urbanization Dynamics:** Quantify and characterize the spatiotemporal evolution of urban boundaries across the YRD over two decades (2000, 2010, 2018) using Landsat imagery composites and Global Artificial Impervious Area (GAIA) data.

-- #### Agricultural Dynamics
-  Quantify and characterize changes in paddied rice extents within the YRD over the same period (2000, 2010, 2018) by applying a Phenology and Pixel-Based Paddied Rice Mapping (PPPM) algorithm to Landsat imagery composites.
+- **Agricultural Dynamics:** Quantify and characterize changes in paddied rice extents within the YRD over the same period (2000, 2010, 2018) by applying a Phenology and Pixel-Based Paddied Rice Mapping (PPPM) algorithm to Landsat imagery composites.

-- #### Hotspot Clustering of XCH<sub>4</sub>
-  Identify statistically significant clusters of atmospheric CH<sub>4</sub> emissions (XCH<sub>4</sub>) within the YRD for 2018 using spatial autocorrelation analyses, including hotspot detection.
+- **Hotspot Clustering of XCH<sub>4</sub>:** Identify statistically significant clusters of atmospheric CH<sub>4</sub> emissions (XCH<sub>4</sub>) within the YRD for 2018 using spatial autocorrelation analyses, including hotspot detection.

-- #### Historical Projections of XCH<sub>4</sub>
-  Construct a DeepLabv3+ CNN to project historical XCH<sub>4</sub> emission distributions (2000, 2010) based on urban boundaries and paddied rice extents recorded during those years.
+- **Historical Projections of XCH<sub>4</sub>:** Construct a DeepLabv3+ CNN to project historical XCH<sub>4</sub> emission distributions (2000, 2010) based on urban boundaries and paddied rice extents recorded during those years.

 ### Hypotheses